yunusserhat/Github/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a researcher passionate about Data Science 📊.
 I am a Strong Advocate for 📜 open source.
-I am using my skills to solve challenging real-world problems by using machine learning, data mining, and other types of data analytics and data visualization tools such as R, Python, etc.
+I am using my skills to solve challenging real-world problems by using machine learning, data mining, and other types of data analytics and data visualization tools such as R and Python.

 Currently, I am working as a lecturer at Marmara University in Istanbul, Turkey.
-My research interests include big data, data science, football, criminology and information systems (e.g., GIS).
+My research interests include big data, data science, football, criminology, and information systems (e.g., GIS).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/yunus_serhat_bicakci_phd_cv.pdf" "newtab" >}}CV{{< /staticref >}}.